 - Brendan Heneghan (IBM);

 - Eileen Kamerick (Board member of several NYSE listed companies);

 - Luis Alvarez (University of Virginia Law School Foundation);

 - Susie Shin (Zulkie Partners);

 - Forrest Deegan (Abercrombie);

-In addition, the Lab is hosting the ninth annual Transactional Challenge for rising second-year law students to provide exposure to corporate practice during the first law school summer.
-The Challenge, which allows students to compete in a series of real-world corporate transactional exercises, is still in the sign-up phase and has generated significant interest.
+In addition, the Lab is hosting the tenth annual Transactional Challenge for rising second-year law students to provide exposure to corporate practice during the first law school summer.
+The Challenge, which allows students to compete in a series of real-world corporate transactional exercises, concluded on July 9th, 2021, and a winner and finalist have been announced.
 The Challenge also gives participating students an opportunity to network with senior in-house counsel and law firm partners as part of several post-Challenge events.